 What to wear on a flight:

 - A hoody is cosy and protects your head against unhygienic seats, but if you won’t wear it at your destination it is too much hassle.
+In which case wear a baseball cap.

 - A gilet is a clever way to have small items like mints, earphones and a mobile phone close to hand whilst being seated – you can get them for < £20.